microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Modifying Fluid data

-The first thing we want to do is change the `rollButton` to set the `value` key of the `diceMap`, instead of updating the local state directly.
-Pushing local state out to Fluid state is a common pattern because the view should react to local and remote changed in the same flow.
+The first thing to change is what happens when the user clicks the `rollButton`.
+Instead of having the button update the state directly, the button updates the `value` key on the passed in `diceMap`.
+This creates a new op on the client which will be communicated with all of the other collaborators.
+Pushing local state out to Fluid state is a common pattern because the view should react to local and remote changes in the same way.

 ```js
     rollButton.onclick = () => diceMap.set("value", Math.floor(Math.random() * 6));